sermakarevich/wealthai/README.md

 ## How it works

 1. The agent reads a client profile and transcript.
-2. A system prompt (with the current profile embedded as JSON) is sent to a local Ollama model.
+2. A system prompt (with the current profile and output schema embedded as JSON) is sent to a local Ollama model.
 3. The model returns a `ChangeLog`: a list of records to **create** and field values to **update**.
+Every item carries an `evidence` field quoting the transcript passage that supports the change.
+4. A chain of validators runs against the changelog before it is accepted.
+Each validator is an independent, composable check — new ones can be added to `llm/validators/` without touching the rest of the pipeline.
+Any failure triggers a retry (up to 3 attempts via tenacity).
-4. `merger.py` applies the changelog to the profile immutably, producing the updated state.
+5. `merger.py` applies the changelog to the profile immutably, producing the updated state.
-5. Both the changelog and updated profile are persisted to `output/`.
+6. Both the changelog and updated profile are persisted to `output/`.

 ## Design simplifications